corelan/EncFSGui/README.md

     - [X] Select a different mount point
     - [X] Unsave password from Keychain (if saved)
     - [X] Save password to Keychain (if not saved already)
+  - [X] Check how to launch as an icon and add as an option
+    - [X] Add context menu to icon, allow mount/unmount volumes